ashley-green1/stock-analysis/README.md

 # stock-analysis
-Introductory project for practicing VBA for Excel.
+Introductory project for coding practice in VBA Excel.